Writing is a process not an event.

 Having a writing test which simply tells us that some children are better able to pass a test than others does not help the situation.
 Assessment at its best has what is called ‘consequential validity’.
 This means the assessment gathers a variety of information, at diverse times, and under differing circumstances.
 It establishes connections between assessment, policy and teaching practice.
 Assessment such as this, throughout primary school, is better than a writing test because it gives information about a student’s development as a writer and importantly gives you plenty of opportunity to act on what you find.

-Despite educational research stating for a long time that the focus should be on children’s processes and not exclusively on their writing products (Young & Ferguson in press), it’s supremely ironic that writing tests historically ignore this.
+Despite educational research stating for a long time that the focus should be on children’s processes and not exclusively on their writing products (Young & Ferguson 2021), it’s supremely ironic that writing tests historically ignore this.
 It means, through testing, you’re not only teaching children a misconception about writing but you also won’t be able to infer from their test result how well a child might perform under normal, everyday writing conditions.
 Conditions which enable them to use all the writing processes, in their preferred way, and at their own pace.

 A ‘best test,’ a test that can provide exactly what you need to know, that can guide future teaching and be easy to administer and interpret, simply doesn’t exist.
 The ultimate goal of assessment should always be to improve teaching.
 The idea of a writing test as currently understood is therefore wholly unsuitable, would be inaccurate, would encourage misconceptions about writing to be taught and therefore would not serve the desired purpose.